-Introducing the Alliance for Pulp & Paper Technology Innovation (APPTI)!
-We are an industry-led consortium that promotes development of advanced manufacturing technologies for the pulp and paper industry, and supports development of platforms to enable new revenue streams from forest-based biomass.
+The Alliance for Pulp & Paper Technology Innovation (APPTI) is an industry-led consortium that promotes development of advanced manufacturing technologies for the pulp and paper industry and supports development of platforms to enable new revenue streams from forest-based biomass.

-Our predecessor organization, the Agenda 2020 Technology Alliance, was formed in 1994 to act on the conviction that the industry, academia, and several agencies of the Federal government have shared purpose in advancing this strong domestic industry, based on renewable resources, sustainable manufacturing practices, and sound economics.
+We believe that industry, academia, and government have a shared purpose in advancing this strong domestic industry, based on renewable resources, sustainable manufacturing practices, and sound economics.

 Our mission: To identify industry technology needs and R&D priorities.
 To inform universities and government agencies about industry research needs and opportunities.
 To promote collaborative R&D programs to seize these opportunities.

-Our name has changed.
-Our core belief in the power of shared endeavor remains our driving force.
-Explore this site to learn more about our task teams, our research portfolio, our progress and plans.
+Explore this site to learn more about our teams, our research portfolio, our progress, and plans.
 And then join with us as a member, a partner, or an interested contributor.
 Together, we can make the industry even more sustainable, more energy- and natural resource-efficient, and more competitive.

 Learn more about about APPTI’s history and evolution here

 Why Membership / Partnership is Important

-APPTI is a forum at which manufacturers, suppliers, academic research experts, and government agencies develop pathways to advanced manufacturing technology for the pulp and paper industry.
-We seek breakthrough improvements in manufacturing and resource efficiency.
+APPTI provides a forum for manufacturers, suppliers, academic experts, and government agencies to develop pathways to advanced manufacturing technology for the pulp and paper industry.
+We seek breakthrough improvements in manufacturing processes and resource efficiency.

 We tackle projects too complex for individual companies to pursue individually.
 APPTI stretches scarce research dollars for high priority, pre-competitive projects by obtaining matching funds for pooled resources.
-We build public-private partnerships.
-As a 501(c)(3) nonprofit corporation, we can compete effectively for grants from Federal and private funding agencies.
+Since 2016, over $30 million in public and private funds have been or are being spent to address the challenges identified in industry roadmaps.

 Our members and partners drive the selection of priority research areas and content of the project portfolio.
 They value having a window into emerging technology—a way to keep up to date with progress that matters to them.
 Participants in our meetings enjoy exposure and networking with their counterparts and with universities and national laboratories.